sam1037/Time2Read-Estimator/README.md

 # Time2Read Estimator

+## Change log

+v1.0.0: made the extension works on more website by using the package readability

+---

 This extension aims to estimate the reading time for news, documents etc on different websites.

 Name of the extension: Time2Read Estimator (changed from Reading Time Plus)